squalus/t440p/README.md

 ### Libreboot

-This closely tracks Libreboot.
 Some blobs, the coreboot config and the pinned revisions of coreboot, grub, and me_cleaner come from Libreboot.

 https://libreboot.org